AztecProtocol/engineering-designs/in-progress/8509-prover-coordination/design.md

 ## Executive Summary

-The aztec node will provide an interface for proving marketplaces to submit quotes for proving an epoch.

-A proposer will be able to respond to a quote with a signed message, which a prover can submit to L1, along with a prover commitment bond.
-The prover can subsequently submit the proof to L1, releasing the bond.

-This coordination will take place "out of protocol", via an optional p2p topic, with the slight exception/leak that the rollup contract will permit the prover to submit bonds/proofs in a proposer's stead.

-## Introduction

 Presently, there is no coordination between proposers or provers.
 A coordination mechanism is necessary to ensure that:

 1. Proposers are able to obtain proofs for epochs, considering they will likely not have proving infrastructure.
 2. Provers are not obliged to "race" each other to submit proofs, as this would be a waste of resources.

 The protocol only "cares" about the proofs being submitted, but in practice, the node will need to coordinate the submission of proofs in a timely, efficient manner.

+The aztec node will provide an interface for proving marketplaces to submit quotes for proving an epoch.

+The pricing on the quotes will be specified in basis points, which reflect the percentage of the total TST rewards contained in the epoch that the prover will receive if a proof of the epoch is submitted in time.
+See [the design for proof timeliness for additional details on the L1 interface](https://github.com/AztecProtocol/engineering-designs/pull/22).

+The quotes will be _binding_: proposers will be able to submit a quote to the rollup contract which will stake a bond which the prover had previously deposited in escrow without additional coordination with the prover.

+Provers will be able to submit their proofs of an epoch to the rollup contract without additional coordination with the proposer.

+The _structure_ of the quote is enshrined.

+The _coordination_ of how a quote is obtained by a proposer is not enshrined.

+We propose an optional topic p2p network will be used for this coordination.

+We expect the community to develop alternatives for proposers to obtain quotes from provers, e.g. private relays, and proposers will be free to find quotes from any source.

 ## Interface